thestormforge/optimize-trials/README.md

 ## Trial Jobs

-### StormForger
+### StormForge Performance

-The StormForger trial job invokes a [StormForger](https://stormforger.com/) test case against your application, with each trial corresponding to a test run.
+The StormForge Performance trial job invokes a [StormForge Performance](https://www.stormforge.io/performance-testing/) test case against your application, with each trial corresponding to a test run.

 ### Locust